ObjectIsAdvantag/sparkguest/README.md

     ```

     Note that:
-       - the command uses the Cisco Spark API 's /jwt/login endpoint behind the scene.
+       - the command uses the Webex Teams API 's /jwt/login endpoint behind the scene.
        - the fetched accessed token is valid for 6 hours